eyurtsev/FlowCytometryTools/doc/source/quick.rst

 Transformations
 --------------------------

 The presence of both very dim and very bright cell populations in flow cytometry data can make it difficult to simultaneously visualize both populations on the same plot.

-To solve this problem, one often applies a transformation to the data that makes it possible to visualize both cell populations on the same scale.
+To address this problem, flow cytometry analysis programs typically apply a transformation to the data to make it easy to visualize and interpret properly.

-If you'd like to see your data (and be able to make sense of it), you'll *likely* need to transform it.
+Rather than having this transformation applied automatically and without your knowledge, this package provides a few of the common transformations (e.g., hlog, tlog), but ultimately leaves it up to you to decide how to manipulate your data.

-Let's apply an 'hlog' transformation to the ``Y2-A``, ``B1-A`` and ``V2-A`` channels, and save the transformed sample in ``tsample``.
+As an example, let's apply the 'hlog' transformation to the ``Y2-A``, ``B1-A`` and ``V2-A`` channels, and save the transformed sample in ``tsample``.

 .. ipython:: python

     tsample = sample.transform('hlog', channels=['Y2-A', 'B1-A', 'V2-A'])

+Note that throughout the rest of the tutorial we'll always be working with hlog-transformed data.

 .. note::
+    For more details see the API documentation section.

-    You can read more about transformations here:
+    Also, you can read more about transformations here:
         * Bagwell.
 Cytometry Part A, 2005.
         * Parks, Roederer, and Moore.
 Cytometry Part A, 2006.
         * Trotter, Joseph.
 In Current Protocols in Cytometry.
 John Wiley & Sons, Inc., 2001.